qq53/qq53.github.io/README.md

 #Description
-A static blog with python, i use Jinja2 to make front pages.
+A static blog with python.

+#Features
++ use Markdown to write article
++ use Amaze UI
++ use Jinja2 front templates lib